-These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS").
+These consolidated financial statements have been prepared using International Financial Reporting Standards ("IFRS") in effect as of March 31, 2015.

 These consolidated financial statements have been prepared on historical cost basis, except for certain financial instruments, which are measured at fair value, as explained in the accounting policies set out in Note 3.